What does “gaslighting” even mean? Well, it all starts out with your stove…. Just kidding! (Sorry, we couldn’t help ourselves!)

-For real this time, browse or use the table of contents below to learn what gaslighting is, where it can show up, how to spot it, and most importantly: how to deal with it.
+For real this time, use this table of contents below to learn what gaslighting is, where it can show up, how to spot it –and most importantly– how to deal with it.

 - What Is Gaslighting?

 - In What Kinds Of Relationships Might I Experience Gaslighting?

 There are people out there who get it.
 Before diving in, remember you always have support, here.